ajahne/blog/_posts/2018-6-29-the-hard-thing-about-hard-things-notes.md

 ## Chapter 4: When things fall apart
 - As a startup CEO, always believe there is an answer.
 You cannot give up.
 Find a solution
 - Calculus over statistics
-- Focus and make the best move, even when there are no good moves.
+- Focus and make the best move, even when there are no good moves
 - It’s hard
 - The struggle is hard
 - There is no answer to the struggle